Updated August 21, 2023

 How to Use Excel YEAR Formula in Excel?

 Excel YEAR Formula is very simple and easy.
-Let’s understand how to use the Excel YEAR Formula with few examples.
+Let’s understand how to use the Excel YEAR Formula with a few examples.

 Example #1 – YEAR Formula with DATE Function